kahlil/enterjs-talk/OUTLINE.md

 >
 > I think things are about to shift, and I’d (humbly) like to help guide that shift, because I think it’ll be great for the Web.

-* Referenzartikel von Alex Sexton, sicher kann man sich um Details streiten der Artikel ist meines Erachtens aber sehr gut, ausführlich und erschöpfend
+Man kann sich um Details streiten der Artikel ist meines Erachtens aber sehr gut, ausführlich und erschöpfend

 #### 3 Wesentliche Punkte